-Fiscal year 2021-2022 continued with recovery of the COVID-19 pandemic.
-As a result, enrollment has not increased at the rate predicted.
+Fiscal year 2022-23 continued to be a recovery year from the COVID-19 pandemic.
+FTES increased to 4,704, up from 4,568 in FY22-23, but fell short of the target set by the district.
+Enrollment continues to increase but at a slower rate than predicted.
 In response, the District has instituted multi-year budget projections and scenario planning tools to assist in strategic planning.
-The District will continue to exercise caution as the Student Centered Funding Formula solidifies and hold harmless is addressed.
-The District is planning on emergency conditions allowance to not be renewed in the 2023-2024 fiscal year.
-Consistent with its long history, West Hills maintained a strong commitment to the relentless pursuit of student success.
+The District will continue to exercise caution as the Student Centered Funding Formula solidifies, and the emergency conditions allowance is factored out of the funding formula.

 Budgeting will be conservative as there are several factors that will affect the future funding of the District.
-The State is anticipating a deficit of more than \$22 billion in fiscal year 2023-2024.
-The January 2023 Governor's budget did not project major cuts to community colleges, however this may change in the May revise and final budget for the 2023-2024 fiscal year.
+The State is anticipating a deficit of more than \$32 billion in fiscal year 2023-2024.
+The Governor's May budget revise did not project major cuts to community colleges; however, this may change in the First and/or Second Principle Apportionments for the 2023-2024 fiscal year.
+West Hills Community College District will continue to watch all expenses and consider every position that is vacated before replacing them.